Matthew 24

 The disciples may be concerned that He has been so harsh to the Jewish people lately and they’re trying to find some kind of a positive response.

-They say in Mark 13:1 “Look at how impressive these buildings are.”
-But we need to understand there has been all the way through the Gospel of Matthew a theme that a coming judgment against Israel is near.
+They say in ‘look at how impressive these buildings are,’ Mark 13:1 / Luke 21:5.
+But we need to understand that there has been, all the way through the Gospel of Matthew a theme that a coming judgment against Israel is near.

-Let me show you some examples.
-John the baptiser is preaching, the Pharisees and Sadducees come out to see him Matthew 3:7 / Matthew 7:10.
+John the baptiser is preaching, the Pharisees and Sadducees come out to see him, Matthew 3:7 / Matthew 7:10.
 So we have wrath that’s coming.

-In Matthew 8 Jesus meets a Gentile soldier that wants Him to heal his servant, Matthew 8:7-10.
-And look what he said next, He spoke about judgment, Matthew 8:11-12.
+In Matthew 8, Jesus meets a Gentile soldier that wants Him to heal his servant, Matthew 8:7-10.
+And look what he said next, ‘Who warned you to flee from the coming wrath?’
+Matthew 8:11-12.
+He spoke about judgment.

 We begin to understand why the Jews were so angry with Jesus, they couldn’t have missed the point of His sermon.
 One more example, Matthew 23, this whole chapter is just one woe after the other to the Jews and again He speaks about judgment, Matthew 23:32-36.